Riba: Hadith and prohibition

 Replying to the non-orthodox, Taqi Usmani argues that scripture concerning riba must not be categorized as ambiguous (or mutashabihat) because God can not "wage war against a practice, the correct nature of which" is unknown by Muslims.
-Consequently he would never reveal an unclear verse on the matter.
+Consequently, he would never reveal an unclear verse on the matter.
 Only those verses for which "no practical issue depends on its knowledge" may be ambiguous (according to Usmani).

 Orthodox point to a number of ahadith indicating the gravity of the sin of committing riba.
 Abu Huraira is reported to have narrated:

 The Prophet said, "Avoid the seven great destructive sins."
 The people inquire, "O God's Apostle!
 What are they?
 "He said, " To associate others in worship along with God, to practice sorcery, to kill the life which God has forbidden except for a just cause, (according to Islamic law), to eat up Riba (usury), to eat up an orphan's wealth, to give back to the enemy to flee from the battlefield at the time of fighting, and to accuse chaste women who never even think of anything touching chastity and are good believers."

-According to Sunan Ibn Majah, the Islamic prophet Muhammad declared the practice of riba worse than "a man committing zina (fornication) with his own mother".In that hadeeth, he said that there are 70 sins of riba.
+According to Sunan Ibn Majah, the Muhammad declared the practice of riba worse than "a man committing zina (fornication) with his own mother".In that hadeeth, he said that there are 70 sins of riba.
 Of these, the minimum sin is to commit adultery with oneself's mother, and the greatest riba is dishonoring any Muslim.
 In another Hadith, Muhammad said that, knowingly consuming one dirham of riba is equivalent to do adultery 36 times.